 To slow the spread of the emerald ash borer (EAB) to new areas, the CFIA uses measures to control the movement of potentially infested materials.
 People who move regulated materials from regulated areas without the permission of the CFIA could face fines and/or prosecution.

 In addition to the regulated areas listed above, the movement of materials can also be regulated through legal notices issued to property owners.
 For properties where EAB has been confirmed, a Prohibition of Movement is issued, which prohibits the movement of regulated materials from that specific property.
 Contact your local Canadian Food Inspection Agency office for additional information and view a map of regulated areas.

-The Gypsy Moth is a non-native insect from Europe that was introduced to North America in the 1860s.
+The LDD Moth is a non-native insect from Europe that was introduced to North America in the 1860s.
 The insect has become naturalized to Eastern North America, including Middlesex County.
 It has spread widely in areas where Oak is found, its preferred host tree species, in both rural and urban ecosystems.
-The gypsy moth feeds on more than 300 species of trees and shrubs including Aspen, Birch, Cedar, Cottonwood, Fruit trees, Larch, Oak (preferred host), Poplar, and Willow.
+The LDD Moth feeds on more than 300 species of trees and shrubs including Aspen, Birch, Cedar, Cottonwood, Fruit trees, Larch, Oak (preferred host), Poplar, and Willow.

-The Gypsy Moth spreads as egg masses are inadvertently moved on firewood, cars, trucks, trailers, RV's, boats, ATV, etc. If the relocated eggs hatch in their new location and they find host trees a new population will occur.
-It is important to inspect all items that are moved to and from locations that may have the Gypsy Moth.
+The LDD Moth spreads as egg masses are inadvertently moved on firewood, cars, trucks, trailers, RV's, boats, ATV, etc. If the relocated eggs hatch in their new location and they find host trees a new population will occur.
+It is important to inspect all items that are moved to and from locations that may have the LDD Moth.